 Get the Blood Flowing

 Whether you hop on an exercise bike, treadmill, or prefer to take a walk through your garden or around the block, a bit of physical activity will jumpstart your day.
 Exercise has proven benefits for mental health as well as general wellbeing and longevity.
-If you don’t have equipment or the weather outside is less than inviting, a bit of yoga or pilates offers the same benefits.
+If you don’t have the equipment or the weather outside is less than inviting, a bit of yoga or pilates offers the same benefits.

 Add a Good Habit